LaiqaZ/TraB_characterization/README.md

-This repository contains two Python scripts developed during my TraB internship to analyze AICE13_RLB1-9_QDN99831.1(putative TraB) homologs in Streptomyces and related taxa.
+This repository contains two Python scripts developed during my internship in MAIAGE, INRAE, for *Characterization of TraB in Streptomyces* to analyze AICE13_RLB1-9_QDN99831.1(putative TraB) homologs in Streptomyces and related taxa.
 The tools work with WHOOPER metadata (TSV output) and provide two main functions:

 Pairing AICE13_RLB1-9_QDN99831.1 hits with nearby integrases using genomic coordinates from NCBI RefSeq.